The Wild & Free

 Daily Rhythm

-We gather together at the entrance of Elk Rock Island.
-Perhaps settling in at the table to craft or playing on the playground with our friends.
+We gather together in the Meadow, perhaps settling in at the table to craft or playing in the grass with our friends.

 9:00: Gathering Circle